BABY

 As exciting as it might be to introduce your little foodie to all of your faves, there are some foods that are not safe for Baby’s plate…no matter how ready your kiddo seems.
 Those foods include:

 Before you start filling your baby’s high-chair tray with solids, it important that your baby shows you that they are up for the challenge.
-While they may not have too many questions for the chef about what is on the menu, they will be able to do a few key things that demonstrate their bodies are able to handle solids.
+While they may not have too many questions for the chef about what’s on the menu, they will be able to do a few key things that demonstrate their bodies are able to handle solids.

 Signs of readiness include: